The Final Frontier!

 Have you ever dreamed of following in the footsteps of Shackleton, Amundsen, and Scott?
 Us too but without the early twentieth century hardships and canned food!
 So, instead of just sitting around and dreaming about Antarctica we decided that it was high time to make this dream come true.
 For our clients (and let’s be honest, for us too) we’ve put together an exciting itinerary that will have us all sailing across the legendary Drake passage, exploring South Georgia Island, before navigating our way to the icy continent itself.

-You’ll sail the south seas in luxury on our state of the art ship, the Ocean Endeavour, which was designed specifically for polar region sailing.
+You’ll sail the south seas in luxury on our state of the art ship, the Ocean Diamond, which was designed specifically for polar region sailing.

 South Georgia island, also known as the Galapagos of the poles is the home to hundreds of thousands of seabirds and penguins.
 In fact, South Georgia’s king penguin rookeries are the largest in the world.
 You’ll have no trouble capturing incredible photographs at this amazing destination and you’ll be the envy of your friends back home when you show them your best shots.
 Visit abandoned whaling stations and learn stories of inhabitants who called this island home.

-Photograph stunning ice formations on a Zodiac ride, witness glistening glaciers, share fun-filled moments with inquisitive penguins, and behold the rugged coastline of the Antarctic Peninsula from a sea kayak.
+Photograph stunning ice formations on a Zodiac ride, hike glistening glaciers, share fun-filled moments with inquisitive penguins, and witness the rugged coastline of the Antarctic Peninsula from a sea kayak.
 Antarctica will astonish and delight, and never disappoint.
 This will be a trip you’ll be dreaming about for years.

 Our Pledge To You